Frequently Asked Questions for the Emergency Allotment of SNAP Benefits

 Beginning April 2021, all households receiving SNAP benefits will receive at least $95 per month in supplemental EA SNAP benefits.
-This includes households already receiving the maximum SNAP benefit amount for their household size, and households that previously would have received a monthly supplement of less than $95.
+This includes households already receiving the maximum SNAP benefit amount for their household size, and households that are eligible for a monthly supplement of less than $95.

 - What is the maximum SNAP benefit amount for my family’s size?

-The United States Department of Agriculture (USDA) recently re-evaluated the Thrifty Food Plan (TFP).
-As a result, beginning October 1, 2021 the maximum monthly SNAP benefit amounts (by household size) have increased to:
+The United States Department of Agriculture (USDA) re-evaluated the Thrifty Food Plan (TFP) in 2021.
+As a result, beginning October 1, 2021 the maximum monthly SNAP benefit amounts (by household size) were increased to:

 Maximum Monthly SNAP Benefits SNAP Household Size Maximum Monthly Benefit Amount 1 $250 2 $459 3 $658 4 $835 5 $992 6 $1,190 7 $1,316 8 $1,504 Each additional person +$188

-- What if my household already got the maximum benefit for my household’s size for the months of March 2020 through March 2021?
+- What if my household already got the maximum benefit for my household's size?

 - How much will I receive in supplemental EA SNAP benefits?

-While New York State’s emergency declaration and the federal public health emergency remain in effect, SNAP households are eligible to receive EA supplemental SNAP benefits in the amount that will bring them up to the maximum SNAP monthly benefit level for their household size or a supplement of $95—whichever amount is greater.
+While the federal public health emergency remains in effect, SNAP households are eligible to receive EA supplemental SNAP benefits in the amount that will bring them up to the maximum SNAP monthly benefit level for their household size or a supplement of $95—whichever amount is greater.